wehlutyk/thesis/content/3-gistr-4-results.md

 #### Application to utterance alignment

 The NW algorithm can be straightforwardly applied to sequences of any kind, provided we define scores for opening and extending gaps and a function to evaluate the comparison of two items (henceforth the match scoring function).
-We chose to use the algorithm on sequences of words, excluding punctuation, with a match scoring function that takes into account the semantic distance between the two word compared.
+We thus apply it to sequences of words without punctuation, with a match scoring function that takes into account the semantic distance between the two words compared.
 For a given pair of utterances $u$ and $u'$, we start by tokenising them and removing all punctuation.
 We then apply the NW algorithm
 ^[We used Biopython's implementation of the NW algorithm [@cock_biopython:_2009].